dpeerlab/Palantir/README.md

  * implement CI for testing
  * fixes for edge cases discoverd through extended testing
  * implement `plot_trajectory` function to show trajectory on the umap
+ * scale pseudotime to unit intervall in anndata

  ### Version 1.3.1
  * implemented `palantir.plot.plot_stats` to plot arbitray cell-wise statistics as x-/y-positions.